external-mirrors/buffybox/README.md

 # squeek2lvgl

-squeek2lvgl is a Python script that makes it possible to use [squeekboard] keyboard layouts with [LVGL]'s keyboard widget.
-To achieve this, [squeekboard]'s YAML syntax for layout definitions is converted into a C file (with an accompanying header) that can then be added to an [LVGL] project.
+squeek2lvgl is a Python script and an accompanying C library that make it possible to use [squeekboard] keyboard layouts with [LVGL]'s keyboard widget.
+To achieve this, [squeekboard]'s YAML syntax for layout definitions is converted into C files that, together with the library C files, can then be added to an [LVGL] project.

 To access [squeekboard]'s layout files, squeek2lvgl shallowly clones the [squeekboard] git repository into a temporary directory and purges it before exiting.